Meet the team

 Mr Davies is an experienced consultant vascular and endovascular surgeon at University Hospitals of Leicester and an honorary senior lecturer in medical education at the University of Leicester.
 He has a sub-specialist clinical interest in vascular conditions affecting the leg and is highly respected as an expert in the diagnosis and treatment of peripheral arterial disease and diabetic foot disease.

 After completing his surgical training in the UK, Mr McMahon undertook post-certification training in advanced open and endovascular techniques in New Zealand.
 He was appointed as a Consultant Vascular and Endovascular Surgeon in 2015.
-He has a particular interest in minimally invasive treatments and is the Clinica Director of the Leicester, Leicestershire and Rutland Abdominal Aortic Aneurysm Screening Programme.
-He is also a Lecturer at the University of Leicester.
+He has a particular interest in minimally invasive treatments and is the Clinical Director of the Leicester, Leicestershire and Rutland Abdominal Aortic Aneurysm Screening Programme.
+He is an Honorary Senior Lecturer at the University of Leicester.

 Mr Rayt was appointed as a full time vascular and endovascular surgeon in Leicester in 2016.
 He has a wealth of experience in both arterial and venous surgery and offers the options of both open and ‘keyhole’ techniques to his clients.
 He has a particular interest in arterial and venous malformations (AVM) offering both open and minimally invasive solutions to these complex conditions.